Discover Swiss Financial Secrets That Maximize Your Money!

 I do not understand this pricing.
 All the features of the Private account are available in other banks for free!
 Why would anyone pay for features you can get for free at other banks and nothing special?

-Finally, the Private+ account adds free cash withdrawals in Switzerland in CHF and EUR and abroad.
-If you are doing a ton of cash withdrawals, this may be interesting, but this account is not interesting for most people.
+Finally, the Private+ account adds free cash withdrawals in CHF and EUR in Switzerland and abroad.
+If you make a lot of cash withdrawals, this may be interesting, but this account is not interesting for most people.

 If you pay annually, you will save two months of subscriptions.
 You would pay 89 CHF per year for the Private+ account and 49 CHF per year for the Private account.
 But that remains too expensive.

 One good thing about Yapeal is that international payments are very cheap.
-They are using the Visa transfer rate, which is generally quite good.
-And Yapeal does not add any markup to the transactions.
+They use the Visa transfer rate, which is generally quite good, and Yapeal does not add any markup to the transactions.

 Security